raycast/extensions/extensions/bunch/README.md

 Control [Bunch](https://bunchapp.co) via Raycast.

+**Tips:**

-Before using this extension, you need to install the Bunch application.
+- Before using this extension, you need to install the Bunch application.
 [Download Bunch](https://bunchapp.co/download/).
+- In the Search All Bunches command, you can use **tag:** followed by the tag name to search for bunches of a specific tag
+- Multiple tags can be combined using a comma (,) for OR, or a plus sign (+) for AND

 Want more **Productivity** extensions?
 Try those. [©koinzhang](https://www.raycast.com/koinzhang)